|Country of Origin||Finland|

 Due to the change in transportation and roadways, people started migrating to the land where Finnish Spitz lived and began mating their own dogs with Finnish Spitz however, they were close to extinction.

-In 1890, several hunters and foresters saw the pure breed of Finnish Spitz during hunting and returned home with several specimen in hopes of retrieving the breed.
+In 1890, several hunters and foresters saw the pure breed of Finnish Spitz during hunting and returned home with several specimens in hopes of retrieving the breed.

 The Finnish Spitz Club of America was founded in 1975 and was accepted into the American Miscellaneous Class in 1983.
 Similarly, in 1988 the breed became eligible to compete at AKC-licensed events as the non-sporting group.